ppizarror/PyDetex/README.rst

 Launch the GUI, or use the library
 ----------------------------------

-Simply run this command anywhere to execute the application, or just import pydetex and play.
+Simply run this command anywhere to execute the application.

 .. code-block:: bash